 - Accepts the conditions of the warranty prior to validation by returning the "Acknowledgment" slip within six months of the effective date of the warranty.

-- Must notify the roofing contractor of the following conditions, if they occur in the first two years of the warranty term, or ARCA if they occur in years 3,4 or 5 of the Warranty term:
+- Must notify the roofing contractor of the following conditions, if they occur in the first two years of the warranty term, or ARCA if they occur after year 2 of the Warranty term:

 - Roof leaks